A view of St Clement celebrating Mass in his basilica. But was he "presiding"?

 310. The chair of the priest celebrant must signify his office of presiding over the gathering and of

-.
+directing the prayer.
 Thus the best place for the chair is in a position facing the people at the head

 of the sanctuary, unless the design of the building or other circumstances impede this: for example,